19 August 2025

 Sector Mix: What’s Under the Hood?

 Here’s where things get interesting.
-The NZX 50 is packed with healthcare, utilities, and industrials -sectors that do well in tough times but may lag in global booms.
+The NZX 50 is packed with healthcare, utilities, and industrials - sectors that do well in tough times but may lag in global booms.
 The ASX 200 is all about financials and materials (banks and miners).
-The S&P World is much more balanced, with big weights in tech, healthcare, and consumer sectors.
-We can see how these sector concentrations for each market differ in the graph below.
+In contrast the S&P World is much more balanced, with big weights in tech, healthcare, and consumer sectors.

 Source: S&P Dow Jones Indices, data as of 30 April 2025